pytorch/opacus/Migration_Guide.md

 optimization steps regardless.
 Now we rely on user to call the method (but will still detect and throw and exception if it's not done)

-## Module modifications
+## Your model has BatchNorm

-By default `PrivacyEngine` only does module validation - you have to pass a module that's already meets the expectations.
+By default `PrivacyEngine` only does module validation - you have to pass a module that already meets the expectations.
 We've aggregated all known module fixes, including `BatchNorm -> GroupNorm` replacement into `ModuleValidator.fix()`

 Note, that it'll also perform other known remediations like replacing `LSTM` with `DPLSTM`.
 For the full list